mit-han-lab/tinyengine/reference/README.md

   ```bash
   brew install opencv
   ```
-  - Update Line 9-10 in `reference/application/Makefile` according to the path of opencv on your machine.
+  - Update Line 9 in `reference/application/Makefile` according to the path of opencv on your machine. (use `brew info opencv` to get the installation path.)
 - On Windows: TBD

 ## Compile and run